JThanat/student-management-system/README.md

 $ cd <my-project-name>
 ```

-Intall the dependecies using [Yarn](https://yarnpkg.com/) for deterministic installs, but `npm install` will work just as well.
+Install the dependencies using [Yarn](https://yarnpkg.com/) for deterministic installs, but `npm install` will work just as well.

 ```bash
 $ yarn install    # Install project dependencies